SARdude54/mat_mul_sys_arr/README.md

 - `b`, an 8 bit signal for an element from Matrix B
 - `en`, enable computing multiply and accumulate

 ### Outputs:
 - `c`, result of multiply and accumulate
 - `a_out`, pass input a.
 This is necessary for passing a to the processing element to its right
 - `b_out`, pass input a.
 This is necessary for passing b to the processing element to its bottom

+## Synthesis
+In order to pass synthesis successfully, none of the inputs or outputs of all modules can be multi-dimensional arrays; this is the case for most of the modules in our design.
+For the top (main) module, the values of the two input matrices were fed in one at a time into a buffer, which can then be read multiple values at a time (i.e. a buffer with serial input, parallel output).
+The array inputs/outputs of the internal modules (buffer, feed, and systolic array) are flattened into 1D vectors.
+The synthesis successfully completes.

 ## Testbench & Simulation
 Test 1 waveform: